ClareMSYanGit/Interop-TestSuites/ExchangeWebServices/Docs/ExchangeEWSTestSuiteDeploymentGuide.md

 represents that the requirement must be validated, whereas “false” means that the requirement must not be validated.

-If the SUT is a non-Microsoft implementation of Exchange Server, configure the properties in the configuration file for the Exchange Server which is the closest match to the SUT implementation.
+If the SUT is non-Microsoft implementation of Exchange Server, configure the properties in the configuration file for the Exchange Server which is the closest match to the SUT implementation.